 - Learn How to Adapt Tiered Interventions for All Students

 How to plan more effective interventions at the appropriate tier for each student

-- Receive an Extensive Motor Learning Development Resource Handbook
+- Receive an Extensive Motor Learning Development Digital Resource Handbook

-Each participant will receive an extensive resource handbook specifically designed for this seminar and your role as a school-based Occupational Therapist.
-You'll leave this seminar with ideas, strategies and resources you can immediately implement
+Each participant will receive an extensive digital resource handbook specifically designed for your role as a school-based Occupational Therapist … Leave this seminar with strategies and resources you can implement immediately

-- Explore motor learning strategies to help your most difficult students achieve daily successes at school
+- Identify motor learning strategies to help your most difficult students achieve daily successes at school

 - Indicate methods of support for students with special needs at all levels of tiered interventions